Ferdinand History, Family Crest & Coats of Arms

 The surname Ferdinand was first found in Austria, where the name Ferdinand became noted for its many branches, each house acquiring a status and influence which was envied by the princes of the region.
 As the family grew more powerful some of its more distinguished members were eventually elevated to the ranks of nobility.

-Important Dates for the Ferdinand family
+Early History of the Ferdinand family

 This web page shows only a small excerpt of our Ferdinand research.
 Another 72 words (5 lines of text) covering the years 1503, 1564, 1577, 1650, 1721, 1792, 1793, and 1875 are included under the topic Early Ferdinand History in all our PDF Extended History products and printed products wherever possible.